 Chair of the Arts & Health Special Interest Group, Dr Daisy Fancourt is Associate Professor in Psychobiology & Epidemiology and a Wellcome Research Fellow at University College London.
 Her research focuses on the effects of social and community participation on health, with a particular interest in the effects of the arts and culture.
 She leads a research team at UCL running laboratory studies, behavioural studies, clinical trials and population health research.

 Daisy worked for several years in the NHS on the development of arts and clinical innovations projects, is currently a consultant to the World Health Organisation on arts and health, and regularly works on radio, television and news pieces for the BBC on arts and health as part of her position as a BBC New Generation Thinker.
 She is past chair of the RSPH Arts & Health awards.

 The SIG is deputy chaired by Professor Helen Chatterjee, University College London, and supported by a steering group of 12 supporters and stakeholders.

 RSPH is a national champion for the development of the field of arts and health in the UK.
 The RSPH Special Interest Group in Arts, Health and Wellbeing has the aim of supporting advances in high quality research that leads to innovative policy and practice.

 Aims of the group

+All RSPH members with an interest in the contribution the creative arts can make to health and wellbeing are welcome to join.
 Members of this Special Interest Group you can access it in the member area.